-It is proposed to re-establish a band rotunda or kiosk back within the Domain as both an architectural feature and a useful public facility.
-A new location for the rotunda is proposed near the southern corner plaza on the edge of the water to create a focal point for this area.
-A contemporary design is proposed that is sympathetic to the garden setting, adjacent heritage brick wall, iron gates and concrete wall around the pond.
-The rotunda should provide sheltered seating and allow people to get close to the water or cantilevered out over it.
-It should visually relate to the opposite bank of the waterway to enable potential performance use and viewing from the opposite bank.
+It is proposed to establish a new sheltered seating area near the southern corner plaza on the edge of the water to create an architectural focal point for this area, and a shaded seating space.

+A bespoke, contemporary & sculptural design is proposed that is sympathetic to the garden and waterside setting, adjacent heritage brick wall, iron gates and concrete wall around the pond.
+The shelter should provide shaded seating and allow people to get close to the water or cantilevered out over it.
+It should visually relate to the opposite bank of the waterway and views from the Southern Corner plaza (Project 11)

-It is envisaged that the rotunda will contain information about the Domain gardens including the botanical, sculpture and heritage trails (Projects 21 to 23).
-Another potential use is that the rotunda could double as a coffee kiosk.
+It is envisaged that the waterside shelter will contain information about the Domain gardens including the botanical, sculpture and heritage trails (Projects 21 to 23).

-LAKE SIDE PARK KIOSKS - BENCHMARK EXAMPLES
+WATERSIDE SHELTERS - BENCHMARK EXAMPLES